by Dave Roberts

 The original Mi Amigo Photo: Bob le Roi

-UPDATE(August 2017): In May 2017 that campaign bore fruit and Radio Caroline was given a licence to broadcast to Suffolk and North Essex on 648 Khz, ironically a frequency formerly used by the BBC World Service.
+UPDATE(August 2017): In May 2017 the Medium Wave campaign bore fruit and Radio Caroline was given a licence to broadcast to Suffolk and North Essex on 648 Khz, ironically a frequency formerly used by the BBC World Service.

-They still have a ship, too, the Ross Revenge, which is currently at anchor in the River Blackwater, giving everyone the opportunity to take a tour of the ship
+And the Radio Caroline organisation still has a ship, too, the Ross Revenge, which is currently at anchor in the River Blackwater, giving everyone the opportunity to take a tour of the broadcasting station and the rest of the vessel.

 You can listen to the station, and find out all about its fascinating and astonishing history, by visiting